asifkd012020/open-itg-aws_runbooks/mwaa/Runbook.md

 **How?**<br>
 MWAA is fully integrated with AWS IAM for authentication and access control.
 You can leverage MWAA execution role with iam permissions policy that grants MWAA permission to invoke other AWS Resources on your behalf.
 Craft your IAM Policies to assign exact IAM permissions that you need.

-For example, in order to access your s3 bucket and publish logs to cloudwatch logs, you'll need to add the following IAM Permissions to your MWAA execution role.
+For example, in order to access your s3 bucket and publish logs to cloudwatch logs, you'll need to add the following IAM Permissions to your MWAA execution[https://docs.aws.amazon.com/mwaa/latest/userguide/mwaa-create-role.html#mwaa-create-role-how] role.  <br>
 ```json
         {
             "Effect": "Allow",